jharini/booknotes/system-design/system-design-interview/chapter26/README.md

 # Real-time Gaming Leaderboard
-We are going to design a leaderboard for an online mobile game:
+We are going to design a leaderboard(users are assigned points for completing tasks and challenges and whoever has highest points is at top of leaderboard - leaderboard shows ranking of leading competitors and also displays the position of the user on it) for an online mobile game:
 ![leaderboard](images/leaderboard.png)

 # Step 1 - Understand the Problem and Establish Design Scope
  * C: How is the score calculated for the leaderboard?
- * I: User gets a point whenever they win a match.
+ * I: User gets a point whenever they win a match and it is added to their total score.
  * C: Are all players included in the leaderboard?
  * I: Yes
  * C: Is there a time segment, associated with the leaderboard?
  * I: Each month, a new tournament starts which starts a new leaderboard.
  * C: Can we assume we only care about top 10 users?
  * I: We want to display top 10 users, along with position of specific user.
-If time permits, we can discuss showing users around particular user in the leaderboard.
+If time permits, we can discuss showing 4 users above and below a particular user in the leaderboard.
  * C: How many users are in a tournament?
- * I: 5mil DAU and 25mil MAU
+ * I: 5mil DAU and 25mil MAU (monthly active users)
  * C: How many matches are played on average during a tournament?
  * I: Each player plays 10 matches per day on average
  * C: How do we determine the rank if two players have the same score?